CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/README.md

 Contents
 ------

-(The below chapter are rendered via the *nbviewer*, and is read-only.
-Editable notebooks + examples can be downloaded by forking! )
+(The below chapters are rendered via the *nbviewer* at [nbviewer.ipython.org/](http://nbviewer.ipython.org/), and is read-only.
+EInteractive notebooks + examples can be downloaded by forking! )

 * [**Prologue.**](http://nbviewer.ipython.org/urls/raw.github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/master/Prologue/Prologue.ipynb) Why we do it.